tayu0110/anyxml/README.md

 ## Parser
 You can use a SAX-like API designed with reference to Java SAX API.

-The key difference from the Java API is that SAX handlers are provided solely as two traits: `SAXHandler` and `EntityResolver`.  \
+The key difference from the Java API is that SAX handlers are provided solely as three traits: `SAXHandler`, `EntityResolver` and `ErrorHandler`.  \
 This approach reduces opportunities to use `Rc`/`Arc` or internal mutability.

 ### Example